Navigating the Decision Points

 Guidance for practice:

-• Validate AI outputs against peer-reviewed literature and library databases.
+- Validate AI outputs against peer-reviewed literature and library databases.

-• Confirm that sources are appropriate for your research purpose and audience.
+- Confirm that sources are appropriate for your research purpose and audience.

-• Use scholarly sources as the standard for credibility, not AI-generated summaries alone.
+- Use scholarly sources as the standard for credibility, not AI-generated summaries alone.

 Decision Point 6: Source Verification

-Implication for research practice: Researchers must treat AI outputs as starting points for inquiry, not as verified sources.
+Implication for research practice: Researchers must treat AI-generated references and claims as leads for further investigation, not as verified scholarly evidence.

 Guidance for practice: